intervalue/intervalue-lightnode-3.0-testnet/README.md

 - `make linux64`

-## About InterValue
+## About InterValue-3.0-testnet

-InterValue is an infrastructure of Blockchain 4.0 with features such as DAG enhanced data structure, HashNet Concensus, full functions supported, high-performance, easy to use, friendly user experience, scalability.
+InterValue-3.0-testnet is an infrastructure of Blockchain 4.0 with features such as DAG enhanced data structure, HashNet Concensus, full functions supported, high-performance, easy to use, friendly user experience, scalability.

 ## Delete cash files